Carl W. Hoffman: Retirement

 Following his retirement, Hoffman settled in Hidden Meadows, California, where he built a house for him and his wife.
 He subsequently formed a swing "Carl Hoffman Dance Band" and performed at country, dance, golf and community clubs, birthdays and weddings.
 They were successful and from total of six band members, only one had a regular job.
 Hoffman later said about his music career:

-Major General Carl W. Hoffman died on May 31, 2016, in Escondido, California, and is buried at Arlington National Cemetery, Virginia, together with his wife, Ruth Allene Hoffman (1921–2005).
-They had three children: Jill Ann Schwenk, wife of late Brigadier General James R. Schwenk; Carl W. Hoffman Jr., who served in the Marines and reached the rank of lieutenant colonel and John David Hoffman, Computer Systems Administrator.
+Major General Carl W. Hoffman died on May 31, 2016, in Escondido, California, and is buried at Arlington National Cemetery in Virginia, together with his wife, Ruth Allene Hoffman.
+They had three children: Jill Ann Schwenk, wife of Brigadier General James R. Schwenk; Carl W. Hoffman Jr., who served in the Marines and reached the rank of lieutenant colonel and John David Hoffman, Computer Systems Administrator.

 Decorations

 Here is the ribbon bar of Major General Carl W. Hoffman: